 We utilize the realtime collaboration functionality of Google Drive to call the net and maintain the net roster.
 This information is kept in the form of a publicly viewable spreadsheet.
-You may view the current BARC Net roster and preamble by clicking HERE.
+You may view the current BARC Net roster and preamble as well as archived versions by clicking HERE.

 BARC Ladies Net

 The BARC Ladies Net is held every 2nd and 4th Tuesday at 8:00 PM on the BARC Linked Repeater System.
 All licensed lady amateur radio operators are encouraged and welcome to check in.
 While this is a ladies only activity, all are welcome to listen in and can benefit from the training topics discussed.
 To learn more about the Ladies Net, please contact Shirley Larsen (AD7HL) at email@example.com.